Case: Coalition for Spiritual and Public Leadership v. Noem

 Case Summary

-On December 5, 2025, plaintiffs moved for a preliminary injunction to restore immediate access for prayer, pastoral care, and the distribution of Communion.
-Plaintiffs assert that such restriction constitutes religious discrimination without cause in violation of the 1st amendment and risks irreparable harm to both clergy and detainees by way of immense spiritual deprivation.
+On December 5, 2025, the plaintiffs moved for a preliminary injunction to restore immediate access for prayer, pastoral care, and the distribution of Communion.
+They asserted that the continued restriction constituted religious discrimination without cause in violation of the First Amendment and risked irreparable harm to both clergy and detainees by way of immense spiritual deprivation.

 This case is ongoing.